Columbus needs to rethink its approach to affordable housing

 The city's predicted population growth is predicated on a jobs boom in places such as New Albany, which attracted the Intel plant in part by granting the company a 100 percent, 30-year tax abatement.
 But New Albany and other nearby suburbs don’t have a plan to house the workers they’re pulling in.

-“We have a housing system that has not been thought of regionally for what we need, and it has been these individual communities that determine their destiny within their boundaries [that] has led us to an overall infrastructure that’s not particularly diverse in housing typologies,” Erin Prosser from Columbus’ Department of Development said at a about Intel’s impact on housing.
+“We have a housing system that has not been thought of regionally for what we need, and it has been these individual communities that determine their destiny within their boundaries [that] has led us to an overall infrastructure that’s not particularly diverse in housing typologies,” Erin Prosser from Columbus’ Department of Development said at a panel discussion about Intel’s impact on housing.
 “Our jurisdictional partners need to come to the table and have a conversation about how we build a 21st-century city.”

 Columbus is continuing to look for other methods to make up for the housing shortage.
 Voters approved a $200 million bond issue to increase affordable housing stock for those making less than $50,000, but it’s unclear how effective this will be.
 “We simply do not have enough places for people to live,” Mayor Andrew Ginther said in announcing the bond issue in July.